Brain Meditation – Sharpen Your Mind, Soothe Your Soul

 How It Helps

 In addition to the ability to focus and having increased memory, meditation has also been shown to have a positive effect on mood and emotions.
 People who meditate regularly report having more positive thoughts and having an overall feeling of happiness when compared to those that do not meditate.

 How To Meditate

 So what is meditation?
-In our normal state of mind we often are thinking about money, job, family, kids and many other thoughts.
-They come and go through our mind, just to be replaced with another thought.
+In our normal state of mind, we often are thinking about money, job, family, kids, and many other thoughts.
+They come and go through our minds, just to be replaced with another thought.
 We shift to a state of concentration.
-If you are doing a specific task, taking a test, or doing something that requires we focus our attention, we are in a state of concentration.
+If you are doing a specific task, taking a test, or doing something that requires you to focus your attention, you are in a state of concentration.
 In this state of mind, you can become distracted and often have to bring your awareness back to the task.
 This is close to a meditative state, but not quite.

 In a meditative state, you are concentrating on one thought.
 It can be anything.
 The difference is that your mind stays with that thought and is not broken or distracted.
 Your total consciousness becomes filled with that object.
 No other thought can intrude.